Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Discussion

 The results presented in Section \ref{section:case_studies} indicate that the proposed architecture and adversarial objective effectively constrain the posterior distribution over domain and class latent variables, and by extension, the flexibility of the data-driven decoder components.
-The strength of the regularization is controlled by an interpretable and intuitive hyperparameter that determines the strength of the gradient reversal.
+The constraint is controlled by an interpretable hyperparameter that determines the strength of the gradient reversal.
 This allows for the main and auxiliary decoders to be trained in a collaborative or adversarial manner.
 This hyperparameter effectively controls the relative importance of the physics-based and data-driven components, and can be used to encourage the model to preferentially utilize the known physics.
-When the training is adversarial, the domain and class latent spaces encode features of the response measurements that can be related to the domain or class variables, and that can not be accounted for by the known physics, and are simultaneously constrained to avoid overriding the physics-based model predictions.
+When the training is adversarial, the domain and class latent spaces encode features of the response measurements that can be related to the observed domain or and class variables, and that can not be accounted for by the known physics.
+Simultaneously, the data-driven components of the model are constrained to avoid overriding the physics-based model predictions.
 Because neither the domain or class observables are necessary during model evaluation, the proposed approach has the potential to reduce the need for cumbersome and expensive data collection methods, such as those involving elaborate experimental procedures or expert assessments.